ClarkeCodes/programmeerproject/PROCESS.md

 - One bug: the legend of the bar chart occasionally doesn't show text
 - The grey I used for the lines in my line graph was hard to see if nothing was selected.
 It is good for highlighting countries, but a suggestion was that I make the color just a shade darker.
 - I should emphasize in my text with the world map that the suicide rates are per 100,000 people, and the depression rates are in % of the population.

+# day 4 :tada:

+I updated all the points of feedback from yesterday, finished my report and everything else!
+I also added a favicon of a globe to my page as an added detail.